SingularityKChen/Weekly_Review_in_NTU/Tutorial/2020-12-20-Tutorial-Configure-and-Run-Pulpissimo.md

 Makefile:6: /install/rules/pulp_rt.mk: No such file or directory
 make: *** No rule to make target '/install/rules/pulp_rt.mk'.
 Stop
 ```

+I recommend you to source the `./pulp-sdk/sourceme.sh` again after this.

 #### Run `hellow`